hogankp/knit/README.md

 * `@`: Denotes that the stitch is to be worked through the back loop instead of the front loop.
 * `^`: Knit deep (previous row).
+* `>`: Yarn Forward.
+Meaning, we pass the working yarn to the front of the work, like one would do for a normal Purl stitch.
+* `<`: Yarn backward.
+Meaning, we pass the working yarn to the back of the work, like one would do for a normal Knit stitch.

 For example `@P2 ^K3` means: Two Purl stitches through back loop, followed by three deep Knit stitches.